Get started – sole traderThe page was last modified:

 1) Tax registration

 When starting up as a sole trader, you need to apply for F-tax and VAT registration and, where relevant, register as an employer with the Swedish Tax Agency (Skatteverket).
 You can use our online service to apply for this permit.
 Your business will be identified by your personal ID number.
+If you do not have a Swedish identity number, you are to apply for registration by submitting the SKV 4620.

 2) Register a name for your business (optional)